Au-0NIl/RLCPT-Fuel-Mod/README.md

 OMG NO WAY THERES A FUEL MOD FOR RLCPT NOW?
 OMG OMG OMG. this is also my first public thing ever!

-I am not a coding expert, so if you have any suggestions or want to tell me how to improve, please let me know!
+I am not a coding expert, nor know how Fuel Consumption works, so if you have any suggestions or want to tell me how to improve, please let me know!